lindsaychenn/Earnings_Manipulation_Analytics/README.md

 # Earnings_Manipulation_Analytics
+## Objective:
-Objective: Applying financial methods such as benford's law, Beneish Earnings Manipulation Detection model,
-           accruals model and operation cashflow prediction to detect the earnings manipulation behaviors in corporates.
+Applying financial methods such as benford's law, Beneish Earnings Manipulation Detection model, accruals model and operation cashflow prediction to detect the earnings manipulation behaviors in corporates.

+## Dataset:
-Dataset: From Compustat, a database of financial, statistical and market information on active and inactive global companies,
-         spanning from year 1988–2017
+From Compustat, a database of financial, statistical and market information on active and inactive global companies, spanning from year 1988–2017

+## Tools&Packages:
-Tools&Packages: R (dplyr, ggplot2, bendford.analysis, plm, data.table etc)
+R (dplyr, ggplot2, bendford.analysis, plm, data.table etc)

-Data Cleaning Process:
+## Data Cleaning Process:
-(1)Taking the following variables out of 1000+ variables:
+### (1)Taking the following variables out of 1000+ variables:
 	gvkey (company identifier),
 	datadate,
 	fyear (fiscal year),
 	revt(total revenue),
 	rect(Receivables Total),
 	ppegt(Property, Plant and Equipment - Total (Gross)),
 	Epspi(Earnings Per Share (Basic) Including Extraordinary Items),
 	Ni(Net Income (Loss)),
 	At(total asset),
 	Oancf(Operating Activities Net Cash Flow),
 	Sic(Standard Industry Classification Code),
 	Rdq(firm's earnings announcement date)

-(2) Restrict sample to firms with fiscal years 1988 to 2017 inclusive.
+### (2) Restrict sample to firms with fiscal years 1988 to 2017 inclusive.
-(3) Drop any observation with missing assets, revenue, net income, EPS, account receivables, and operating cash flow.
+### (3) Drop any observation with missing assets, revenue, net income, EPS, account receivables, and operating cash flow.
-(4) If PPE is missing, set it to zero.
+### (4) If PPE is missing, set it to zero.
-(5) Drop any observation where revenue and account receivables are negative.
+### (5) Drop any observation where revenue and account receivables are negative.
-(6) Drop duplicate observation based on all columns except the column rdq.
+### (6) Drop duplicate observation based on all columns except the column rdq.

-My final dataset have approximately 248,289 observations.
+*My final dataset have approximately 248,289 observations.
-I'll upload cleaned data to save the time and you can refer to my file "Data_Cleaning.Rmd" for detailed commands
+*I'll upload cleaned data to save the time and you can refer to my file "Data_Cleaning.Rmd" for detailed commands

-Analysis:
+## Analysis:
-	1. Descriptive and Statistical analysis to observe the trend in the change of critical financial indicators
+### 1. Descriptive and Statistical analysis to observe the trend in the change of critical financial indicators
 		a.
 Descriptive Findings:
 			i. average total asset increase drastically compared to revenue and net income
 			ii.
 Firm-reported YoY EPS change is more  asymmetric than ROA, suggesting a stronger incentive to manage the number of shares outstanding (EPS denominator) by issuing more shares or repurchasing them back.